ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     - [ ] 26.2.
 Conduct a project retrospective to capture lessons learned.
     - [ ] 26.3.
 Formally close the project and transition to maintenance mode.

+## Phase 8: Dependency Management Improvement (High Priority)

+- [ ] 27.
+Migrate to Poetry
+    - [ ] 27.1.
+Install Poetry in the development environment.
+    - [ ] 27.2.
+Create a pyproject.toml file with project metadata and dependencies.
+    - [ ] 27.3.
+Convert existing requirements.txt to pyproject.toml format.
+    - [ ] 27.4.
+Generate a poetry.lock file for reproducible builds.
+    - [ ] 27.5.
+Update project documentation with Poetry usage instructions.

+- [ ] 28.
+Implement Dependency Groups
+    - [ ] 28.1.
+Separate dependencies into main, dev, and test groups.
+    - [ ] 28.2.
+Update CI/CD pipeline to use appropriate dependency groups.
+    - [ ] 28.3.
+Document the purpose and usage of each dependency group.

+- [ ] 29.
+Dependency Update Process
+    - [ ] 29.1.
+Implement a regular schedule for checking and updating dependencies.
+    - [ ] 29.2.
+Set up automated dependency update checks (e.g., Dependabot).
+    - [ ] 29.3.
+Create a process for reviewing and approving dependency updates.

+- [ ] 30.
+CI/CD Integration
+    - [ ] 30.1.
+Update CI/CD pipelines to use Poetry for dependency management.
+    - [ ] 30.2.
+Implement checks for dependency consistency in CI/CD processes.
+    - [ ] 30.3.
+Set up caching for Poetry dependencies in CI/CD to improve build times.

 Throughout the implementation process, continuously review progress and adjust the plan as necessary based on new insights or challenges encountered.
 Ensure that all components are developed with Python best practices in mind, leveraging the language's strengths in readability, flexibility, and extensive library ecosystem.
 Maintain a focus on Domain-Driven Design (DDD) and Test-Driven Development (TDD) principles throughout all phases of development.

 ## Phase 9: Code Alignment with Updated Requirements